delian/node-unifiapi/README.md

 Be careful - when we use the cloud access all the Unifi calls are available under the .api property, to not confuse with the API calls that are related to the cloud management itself.

+# Rebuild Readme.md
+If you want to modify the README.md file for any reason (added jsdoc comment somewhere or have done change to README.hbs) please run

+    npm run readme

 # API

 ## Functions